 For the more quotidian benefits of eating rhubarb, it has as much calcium as a glass of milk and rivals dark leafy greens for the concentration of vitamin K.

 How to Cook Rhubarb.
 PLUS Radical Rhubarb Recipes (and easy ones too):

 As for taste, rhubarb is tart.
 Very tart.
 Think almost tart like a cranberry but the texture (raw) of celery.

 Typically rhubarb is paired with sweeter fruits and a bucket load of sugar to tame the tart.
 The most common pairing is strawberry rhubarb pie.
 Strawberries help to balance out the tart rhubarb flavor and provide texture as rhubarb also gets quite soft once baked.

 I, however, really love to play with rhubarb in savory dishes.
 I actually love the tart citrus bite of this spring beauty paired with salty cheese and crunchy pine nuts.

-I simply combined my rhubarb with plain greek yogurt, hemp seeds, coconut, and cinnamon.
-Yes, this one is drool worthy.
+I simply combined honey roasted rhubarb with plain Greek yogurt, hemp seeds, coconut, and cinnamon.
+Yes, this one is drool-worthy.

 Making rhubarb compote is another classic use of this veggie/fruit/veggie/fruit 😉